What this site is all about

 - The work – the technical details (including CLI if applicable) used to implement the solution.

-- Notes & Cheat Sheets – My documentation, including study notes, how-to document and cert guides.
+- Notes & Cheat Sheets – My documentation, including study notes, how-to documents and cert guides.

 - GNS3 – Preconfigured GNS3 topologies for download.

-- IOS vs XR – A like-for-like comparison of Cisco IOS and IOS-XR CLI configuration for a series of scenarios.
+- IOS vs XR – A like-for-like comparison of Cisco IOS and IOS-XR CLI configuration for a range of topologies and scenarios.

 - Acronym Index – Just what it says, a list of networks acronyms sorted by topic.
 To be updated over time.